-Harpa concert hall and conference centre - Olafur Eliasson in collaboration with Henning Larsen Architects
+Harpa concert hall and conference centre

-The intention of the architect Henning Larsen and artist Olafur Eliasson was that this much-admired work of art should form a close interrelationship with its environment.
+The intention of the architect Henning Larsen and artist Ólafur Elíasson was that this much-admired work of art should form a close interrelationship with its environment.
 The ever-changing light in Iceland and the location at the sea are reflected in the interplay of colour and light in the dichroic glass.
-The effect colours of the glass were developed in close cooperation with Olafur Eliasson by PRINZ OPTICS and produced by the company Schott.
+The effect colours of the glass were developed in close cooperation with Ólafur Elíasson by PRINZ OPTICS and produced by the company Schott.

 Color effect glass’ changing colourfulness and nearly unlimited transparency allows plenty of scope for impressive architectural solutions.
 Even the sparing use of dichroic panes in the glass